Robert J. Brennan: Controversy over music video

-In 2023, the American singer-songwriter Sabrina Carpenter filmed a music video for her song "Feather" inside the Our Lady of Mount Carmel/Annunciation Parish church.
-Two days after the video's release, Bishop Brennan issued a statement that he was "appalled" by what was filmed inside the church.
+In 2023, the American singer-songwriter Sabrina Carpenter filmed a music video for her song "Feather" inside the Annunciation of the Blessed Virgin Mary Church.
+The video showed Carpenter dancing around the sanctuary with several items on the altar, while appearing with "no pants".
+Two days after the video's release, Brennan issued a statement that he was "appalled" by what was filmed inside the church.
 He indicated that the parish did not adhere to the diocesan policy on filming within church grounds, which requires a review of the scenes and script.

+The administrative duties of Monsignor Jamie J. Gigantiello, as vicar for development, who permitted Carpenter's team to shoot inside the church, were subsequently terminated.
+Gigantiello's administrative oversight as pastor of the Our Lady of Mount Carmel-Annunciation Parish was also delegated to Auxiliary Bishop Witold Mroziewski.
+While some parishioners and Catholics supported Gigantiello and believed the punishment was too harsh, others were offended by his actions.

-The administrative duties of Monsignor Jamie J. Gigantiello, the priest who gave Carpenter's team the permission to shoot inside the church, were subsequently terminated.
-Gigantiello stated that he had approved the filming because his online search about Carpenter did not reveal anything worrisome and he wanted to increase the church's appeal to youth.
-While he was informed that a funeral scene would be filmed inside the church, he believed most of it would be done outside the church building and Carpenter's team did not appropriately represent the video's content.
-In September 2024, investigations possibly spurred by Gigantiello's granting Carpenter permission to use the church were tied to a federal criminal investigation of New York City mayor Eric Adams.
+Initially, Gigantiello defended his decision, stating that he had approved the filming because his online search about Carpenter did not reveal anything worrisome, and that he wanted to increase the church's appeal to youth.
+Gigantiello later apologized for allowing the shoot, stating that he was informed that a funeral scene would be filmed inside the church, but believed most of it would be done outside the church building and that Carpenter's team did not appropriately represent the video's content.

+On November 4, 2023, Brennan celebrated a Mass of Reparation, to "restore the sanctity of this church and repair the harm."
+Carpenter responded, stating advance permission was granted and noting that "Jesus was a carpenter."

+In September 2024, an investigation into Gigantiello uncovered evidence that led to the indictment of New York City mayor Eric Adams.